Note: This post was originally published in February 2019. It was updated in May 2021 to reflect some completed work.

 The East Don Trail and connection to the Gatineau Hydro Corridor was another project planned through a city-TRCA partnership back in 2016.
 Construction started in September 2018, and is expected to be completed by the end of 2021, but I’d expect that target to slip.
 This will complete this connection for the Pan Am Path, despite leaving an unfunded gap along the East Don Trail north to Wigmore Park.

 This connection was missing when the Pan Am Path was first announced, but was well under construction, and was completed in June 2015, one month prior to the opening of the games.

 The path was borne out of Waterfront Toronto’s revitalization of Queens Quay.
 The former 4-lane industrial boulevard with a streetcar saw itself cut down to 2 lanes, 1 in each direction north of the streetcar right-of-way.
 The former eastbound lanes reclaimed as a dedicated cycling trail and wide pedestrian promenade.
 For a progressive dense community that was forced into amalgamation and dominated by suburban conservative politics, it was a breath of fresh air.
 It also made a track record for Waterfront Toronto, the tri-governmental agency that made it happen.

-This is a connection I am not very clear on; the gap exists between King’s Mill Park and South Humber Park, requiring users to travel via Riverwood Parkway and Stephen Drive.
+I am not very clear on this connection; the gap exists between King’s Mill Park and South Humber Park, requiring users to travel via Riverwood Parkway and Stephen Drive.

 However, where exactly you would place a dedicated trail connection is a mystery to me, as welcome as it would be.
 This is akin to the TRCA’s proposal to extend a trail through the bottom reach of the Rouge River; it’s a wide river channel with wetlands, and the adjacent tableland is taken up by private residential housing.
 Creating a path would be tricky and expensive, so this might be one acceptable on-street connection to live with.